What is Geelong United Basketball?

 How much will it cost me?

-You can find more information about the fees involved for the Summer competition Here
+You can find more information about the fees involved for the community competition Here

 - Game Fees will be $10 per player, per game for all competitions (regardless of how many players are present).

-- Team Entry Fees are $70 early Bird fees and then will be Lifted to $90 on the 24th of September 2021
+- Team Entry Fees are $70 early Bird fees and then will be lifted to $90 on a set date each season.

 Does Geelong United Basketball provide social competitions?

-Geelong United Basketball is offering social competitions on Tuesday, Wednesday, Thursday and Sunday.
+Geelong United Basketball is offering social competitions on most days of the week.

 To register your team please click HERE

-I am a referee, how can I get involved?
+I am a referee, or I would like to be a referee, how can I get involved?

 Geelong United Basketball will continue to operate as an affiliated member of VBRA and will provide the correct pathways for all of its referees.

-Availabilities and interest can be emailed to Joseph Pilon.
+Availabilities and interest can be emailed to Liam Harrison

 I am interested in a pathway program (VJBL, BigV, CBL, NBL1) who do I contact?

-I would like to coach, who do I contact?
+I would like to coach, or improve my coaching who do I contact?

-If you would like to coach domestic basketball please find the contact details for our member clubs here.
+If you would like to coach domestic basketball or currently do please find the contact details for our member clubs here.

-If you would like to coach at a higher level please contact Matt Paton.
+If you would like to coach/ currently are a coach at a higher level please contact Matt Paton.

 How do club competitions work?

-Club competitions differ to our social competitions as the teams will be managed as by the club its self, rather then needing to do it yourself.
+Club competitions differ from our social competitions as the teams will be managed as by the club itself, rather than needing to do it yourself.

 To play in a club competition you need to join a community club.
 A list of the clubs can be found here with their current contact details.